 Dated: 1998

-Signature of Stockholde er
+Signature of Stockholde r

-Signature of Stockholde er
+Signature of Stockholde r

-IMPORTANT:Please date this Proxy and sign exactly as your name(s) appears hereon.
+IMPORTANT: Please date this Proxy and sign exactly as your name(s) appears hereon.
 When signing as a fiduciary, please give your full title.
-If shares are held by joint tenants, both should sign.
+If shares are held in the names of two or more persons, any one may sign.